Sequential active learning of low-dimensional model representations for reliability analysis: Learning PLS-PCE models in each SIS level

 $\partial \widehat{\mathcal{Y}}(\bm{u},\bm{\xi})/\partial\bm{\xi}_j$ for $j>0$ follows as

 The partial derivative $\partial \widehat{G}/\partial\bm{\xi}_j$ in \cref{eq:var_G_componentwise} can be evaluated using the chain rule of differentiation, which yields

 The first term on the right-hand side is typically easy to compute and often equals $\pm1$ (the sign is irrelevant as the gradient enters the quadratic form in \cref{eq:var_G_componentwise}) if the LSF returns the difference between the model output and a prescribed threshold.
 In this case, the first factor on the right-hand side of \cref{eq:chain_rule_1} drops out.
-If, however, the LSF is not continuously differentiable with respect to the model, we may construct a surrogate model of $G$ directly by using a DoE containing LSF evaluations rather than model evaluations in \cref{alg:PLS-PCE}.
-The second term on the right-hand side can be obtained reusing the gradients from the $\mathbf{A}_j$ in \cref{eq:xi_dist_aux} that --- in this case --- are not evaluated at the DoE and thus are functions of $\bm{u}$. \\~\\ When setting up the learning function, there is a distinction to be made between an intermediate SIS level and the final SIS level: In the intermediate level, the goal is to accurately estimate the ratios of normalizing constants and to propagate the samples to the next level.
+If, however, the LSF is not continuously differentiable with respect to the model, we may construct a surrogate model of $G$ directly by using a training set containing LSF evaluations rather than model evaluations in \cref{alg:PLS-PCE}.
+The second term on the right-hand side can be obtained reusing the gradients from the $\mathbf{A}_j$ in \cref{eq:xi_dist_aux} that---in this case---are not evaluated at the training set and thus are functions of $\bm{u}$.

+When setting up the learning function, there is a distinction to be made between an intermediate SIS level and the final SIS level: In the intermediate level, the goal is to accurately estimate the ratios of normalizing constants and to propagate the samples to the next level.
 In the final level, the goal is to build the probability of failure estimator and thus to accurately approximate the true limit-state hypersurface.
 With this in mind, the learning functions for adapting the surrogate models in levels $i=1,\dots,M$, and after the final level are readily stated as